 Most popular features of Spring Temple Buddha: The lotus-shaped pedestal also houses a monastery.

 How to reach Spring Temple Buddha: Lushan is the closest town to the Spring Temple Buddha.
 Buses ply from Lushan to the Buddha statue.
 Since there are no airports nearby, it’s better to take a train from a nearby popular city.
-If you don’t speak Chinese it’s better to purchase a ticket online as communication gap can lead to massive confusion at times.
+If you don’t speak Chinese it’s better to purchase a ticket online as a communication gap can lead to massive confusion at times.